 Min interval: Produces the smallest possible ping interval to achieve the sampling range and, at minimum, the desired ambiguity velocity.
 This is best used for turbulent measurements.

 An appropriate Velocity Range for a flow will typically produce a Horizontal Range (m/s) and Vertical Range (m/s) that are larger, but not significantly so, than the expected velocities.
-Horizontal refers to the x and y instrument velocity components, Vertical to the z instrument component.
+Horizontal refers to the X and Y instrument velocity components, Vertical to the Z instrument velocity component.
 Most users will want to match the Horizontal Range to flow conditions.
-If you expect large velocities aligned with the Vectrino Profiler’s z velocity component, make sure the reported Vertical Range is large enough.
+If you expect large velocities aligned with the Vectrino Profiler’s Z velocity component, make sure the reported Vertical Range is large enough.

 When adjusting the Velocity Range to improve correlation, try moving to a slightly higher value first.
 In most circumstances a Velocity Range that is too large is better than a Velocity Range that is too small.